IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 The [NgModel](https://angular.io/api/forms/NgModel) and validators can be set on the [`IgxDateRangePickerComponent`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html) component or on the individual start and end date inputs.

-The following 3 snippets and example illustrates the use of the `required` validator in a Template-driven form.
+The following snippets and example illustrate the use of the `required` validator in a Template-driven form.

-The first snippet sets up the model for a single read-only range component, which is done on the component level:
+First, we need to set up the model for a single read-only range component, which is done on the component level:

 ```html
 <igx-date-range-picker [(ngModel)]="range" required>